City of Bend Water Curtailment Alert

 - Shovel snow before it gets packed down or endures a freeze-thaw cycle, because it gets a lot harder to remove if you wait.

 - While you’re out there, don’t forget to shovel out the fire hydrant.
 In the event of a house fire, firefighters should spend those precious minutes protecting your house, not shoveling out the fire hydrant.
 Help them protect your property by keeping hydrants clear.
-The City provides an easy-to-use interactive map that can assist you in locating hydrants, should they become covered in snow.
-A link to that map will be posted here when the snow starts falling.
+Check out this easy-to-use interactive map to assist you in locating hydrants, should they become covered in snow:

 PROTECT YOUR HOME